ExecThTs/ft-misc-utils/README.md

 ### Modules

 Scripts that read or write 0CC or FTM modules.
-They require [this](https://github.com/HertzDevil/luaFTM) fairly incomplete Lua library I made.

 - `0cc_0xy`: Converts instruments using arpeggio schemes into individual instruments and arpeggio sequences.
 The actual 0xy commands themselves are unaffected.
 - `0cc_inst`: Clones instruments as necessary such that each channel only uses instruments for the sound chip it belongs to.